cfgdemelo/BigParcialBrasil/README.md

 - Jetpack Compose
 - Firebase Realtime Database
-- Loading images from url to Jetpack Compose
+- Loading images from url with Compose
-- Creating and removing elements on the fly
+- Creating and removing Compose elements on the fly
-- Creating a simple row chart using only Jetpack Compose based on number of "votes" returning from Firebase
+- Creating a simple row chart using only Compose based on number of "votes" returning from Firebase
 - Dark Mode
 - Play Store publication